YxngMoe/ynxgmoe.github.io/index.md

 To summarize, finishing my studies and establishing my ePortfolio have helped me prepare for a future in computer science.
 These experiences have provided me with the technical skills and professional qualities required to flourish in this sector.
 As I look forward to future chances, I am convinced that my education has equipped me to make important contributions to the field of computer science.
 This professional self-assessment serves as an introduction to my portfolio, emphasizing the breadth of my skills and abilities while also exhibiting my preparedness to thrive in the field of computer science.

-Throughout my ePortfolio, I demonstrate a variety of abilities that are relevant to major goals from my curriculum and computer science activities.
+For my course outcomes, in my ePortfolio, I demonstrate a variety of abilities that are relevant to major goals from my curriculum and computer science activities.
 I thrive in creating collaborative spaces and assisting various audiences with organizational decision-making.
 My capacity to communicate well in oral, written, and visual formats is clear, and I adjust fluidly to different circumstances and audiences.
 I have great skills in creating and assessing computer systems based on algorithmic principles, making informed design decisions while providing solutions that satisfy industry requirements.

 ---